Asanbek Alymkozhoev: Early life and career

-He was born on 11 April 1956 in the village of Sorbon in the Chuy Region.
+He was born on 11 April 1956 in the village of Sarban in the Chuy Region.
 Immediately after joining the Soviet Army in 1977, he commanded a reconnaissance platoon of the Central Asian Military District in the Kazakh Soviet Socialist Republic.
 Alymkozhoev fought in the Soviet-Afghan War from 1979 to 1981, serving in a reconnaissance company.
 For his actions during the war, he was awarded the Order of the Red Star after he left Afghanistan in 1981.
 He was then transferred to Kalinin, Russia where he became the city's regimental chief of military intelligence.
 From 1985 to 1992, Alymkozhoev was the deputy chief of staff, of the Ryazan GRU Brigade.

 In 1992, Alymkozhoev returned to Kyrgyzstan, which at the time was independent from the USSR for one year.
 From 1992 to 1999 he was the commander of the special forces detachment of the Interior Ministry.
 From 1999 to 2000, he held the position of Deputy Head of the Main Directorate of Border Guard of the Ministry of Defense.
 During this period, he was deployed during the Batken Conflict.
 While in this position, he was awarded the Order of Manas 2nd and 3rd Degree for his contributions to the protection and strengthening of the state system.
 He studied at the Military Academy of the General Staff of the Armed Forces of Russia in 2000 and 2001.